jccatalano/CRDH_history_channel/README.md

 ## What’s on History?: Tuning into Conspiracies, Capitalism, and Masculinity

-This repository contains the code and data for Joshua Catalano and Briana Pocratsky's the article titled "What’s on History?: Tuning into Conspiracies, Capitalism, and Masculinity" published in the 2020 issue of Current Research in Digital History.
+This repository contains the code and data for Joshua Catalano and Briana Pocratsky's article titled "What’s on History?: Tuning into Conspiracies, Capitalism, and Masculinity" published in the 2020 issue of Current Research in Digital History.

 ### Explanation of Files